 - For cities, towns, and school districts in Massachusetts and Maine, key contracts were established to provide a comprehensive solution for centralized billing and reimbursement.

-- Solved a reimbursement issue for the Massachusetts State Public Health Laboratory (MSPHL) by enrolling the lab as a provider for the state’s Medicaid plan (MassHealth), Medicare, and various private health plans.
-This enables MDPH to bill and receive reimbursement for its Sexually Transmitted Infectious Disease Unit which receives specimen submissions from providers across the state.
-This unit’s work provides both comprehensive laboratory services for disease surveillance and investigation and ensures critical linkage to care consistent with public health goals in the treatment and prevention of sexually transmitted infections.
+- By enrolling the Massachusetts State Public Health Laboratory (MSPHL) as a provider for the state’s Medicaid plan (MassHealth), Medicare, and various private health plans, the MDPH was able to bill and receive reimbursement for services offered by its Sexually Transmitted Infectious Disease Unit.
+This unit, which receives specimen submissions from providers across the state, provides comprehensive laboratory services for disease surveillance and investigation, ensuring the critical link to care that is consistent with public health goals in the treatment and prevention of sexually transmitted infections.

-The success of Commonwealth Medicine’s billing support for public health initiatives across New England can be seen in the numbers:
+The effectiveness of Commonwealth Medicine’s support for public health initiatives across New England is clearly reflected in the numbers:

-- Revenue collected for services provided at local vaccination clinics in Massachusetts and Maine reached $2.2 million in 2018, up from $330,000 in 2010
+- Annual revenue collected for services provided at local vaccination clinics in Massachusetts and Maine reached $2.2 million in 2018, up from $330,000 in 2010

-- The number of local health departments, school districts and visiting nurse associations taking part in the vaccine reimbursement program also jumped dramatically, from 80 to 189 over the past decade
+- The number of local health departments, school districts and visiting nurse associations taking part in the vaccine reimbursement program increased from 80 to 189 over the past decade

-- The number of public and private insurers paying for the vaccination clinics has doubled from six to 12
+- The number of public and private insurers paying for the vaccination clinics doubled from six to 12 (2009 – 2015)

-- Reimbursement to municipalities has expanded from the administration of influenza and pneumococcal vaccinations to include all vaccinations – for children and adults – routinely recommended by the CDC’s Advisory Committee on Immunization Practices.
+- Reimbursement to municipalities has expanded from the administration of influenza and pneumococcal vaccinations to include all child and adult vaccinations routinely recommended by the CDC’s Advisory Committee on Immunization Practices.

-- The MSPHL has also seen steady reimbursement growth for sexually transmitted infection and blood lead testing services.
-Over $1.6M is expected in revenue for FY2019 for laboratory services.
+- The MSPHL experienced steady reimbursement growth for sexually transmitted infection and blood lead testing service, with more than $1.6M anticipated for FY2019 laboratory services.